Last Updated on May 2, 2022 by Scott Charleboix

 Tailwind is the program used by a large percentage of bloggers to make pinning easier and share their collection of pins.
 Think of it as a glorified Group Board.
-Through Tailwind you can direct pins to various boards and share with other tribes to grow your website traffic.
+Through Tailwind you can direct pins to various boards and share them with other communities to grow your website traffic.

 How do I make a “viral” pin?

 To make a viral pin requires a lot of work and patience.
-I have 41 pins in my “Viral pins” Pinterest Board.
-One of my favorite bloggers to help explain how to make viral pins is The Earning SAHM at: https://earningsahm.com/
+To learn more about viral pins, I have 41 pins in my “Viral pins” Pinterest Board.
+One of my favorite bloggers to help explain how to make viral pins is The Earning SAHM at: https://earningsahm.com/.

 How many pins should I be adding to my main boards on a daily basis?